Incidents that touch my heart

 Next came Whatsapp.
 She learnt how to click pics on Whatsapp and send it, send a voice message and call on Whatsapp.
 I also explained how to switch the front and back camera.
 I was very patient and answered all her queries.
 A good two hours flew by with tea and snacks!
 I was about to leave when Uncle waking up from his afternoon nap, asked me to wait for a few minutes.
 I couldn’t say no. The TV was switched on, and I settled there, like Lord Ganesha, devouring snacks and enjoying myself.
 An hour elapsed.
 Now, I must leave, I thought.
 It would be awkward to stay any longer.
 And I politely took their leave.

 As I walked towards home, I felt good, to have helped Aunty, so calmly, so confidently.
 A thought crossed my mind.
-Maybe social media has distanced us from our family members, but it has indeed, helped me keep my social relationships alive.
+Social might have made us unsocial, but it has certainly helped me keep my social relationships alive.